Medical information you need to know as an adult with homocystinuria

 Medical Problems for Babies and Children:

-- Young kids with this condition are at risk for developmental problems including learning problems, seizures and eye problems
+- Children with this condition may have learning delays, seizures and eye problems.

 Medical Problems for Teens and Young Adults: